**Alt text:** A wildfire with billowing smoke and visible flames burns on a hill near a residential area with houses in the foreground.

 • Bushfire Attack Level (BAL) Assessment: AS 3959 begins with a BAL assessment, categorizing the bushfire threat into six levels: BAL-LOW, BAL-12.5, BAL-19, BAL-29, BAL-40, and BAL-FZ (Flame Zone).
 Each level dictates the construction requirements needed to reduce vulnerability to fire.

 • Material Specifications: The standard specifies fire-resistant materials for different parts of a building, including walls, roofs, windows, and doors.
-A few findings we like are-, homes in higher BAL zones may need non-combustible materials like metal cladding or specialized glass for windows.
+A few examples we like are-, homes in higher BAL zones may need non-combustible materials like metal cladding or specialized glass for windows.

 • Roofing and Eaves: Roofs are a important area for bushfire resistance.
 AS 3959 requires roofing to be made from materials that reduce the risk of ember penetration.
 Eaves must also be enclosed to prevent embers from lodging in gaps.

-Impacts of Compliance
+Benefits of Compliance

-• Reduce structural damage during bushfires.
+• Minimize structural damage during bushfires.

 • Reduce the likelihood of fire spreading to neighboring properties.